VirulentArc/ScriptCards/NPC_Statblock/README.md

 The Mod supports both **2014** and **2024** visual presentation styles.

 ![2014 and 2024 Rules/Theme comparison](images/goblin2014.png) ![2014 and 2024 Rules/Theme comparison](images/goblin2024.png)

-*Screenshot reference: A side-by-side comparison of the same NPC displayed with the 2014 theme and the 2024 theme.*

 This is a display setting, not a sheet-type lock.